heavyblotto/memorativa/docs/memorativa-design.md

 Demarcate the inner perimeter of the chart into twelve sections represented by Houses.

-The chart can now place the Planets into a spatial relationship with the Houses and Signs.
+The chart can now place the planets into a spatial relationship with the houses and signs to form a prototype of percept-triplets in conceptual space.

-The percept-triplet chart is called a **horoscope**, and is the structure used by astrology to show the placement of the planets in the sky based on a given time, date, and location.
+The chart is called a **horoscope**, and is the structure used by astrology to show the placement of the planets in the sky based on a given time, date, and location.
 Horoscopes are typically used to calculate the placement of the planets in the sky at the time of birth for a person, which is called the **natal chart**.
 Astrology also calculates horoscope charts for events in the world (**mundane astrology**) or the daily transits of planets in the sky.

 For any given horoscope, planets can form angular relationships (called **aspects**) to: